Wake Forest Christmas Parade still on, will include pro-Confederacy groups

 "It's supposed to be a free country.
 We can choose to be here, we can choose not to be.
 You know, it's a personal decision whether we come or don't come," added Ray Wall, who supports the town's decision to continue the parade.

-Off-camera, reaction was mixed, with many saying they did not care one way or another.
+Off-camera, the reaction was mixed, with many saying they did not care one way or another.

 In making its decision, Garner officials cited "threats of disruption" stemming from social media posts.